eotles/Wave_Hydration/README.md

 ## Privacy
+Privacy policy in a nutshell: we want your data to stay as safe as possible, thus it stays on your device, and you get to pick if/when it leaves the app.
+[Privacy_Policy.md]

 ## Support
-Please email eotles@gmail.com with any support issues.
+Please email [eotles@gmail.com] with any support issues.

 This is a static website for the Wave iOS project.